stennety/mywebsite/_posts/2021-12-11-indieweb-included.md

 * Copied previous blog content from [my Tumblr](/work/print-theme/) across, when I added a blog to this portfolio site.
 * Cross-posted my posts, by syndicating to CodePen Posts and my personal WordPress blog.
-* I've had an RSS feed since ~2007!
+* I’ve had an RSS feed since ~2007!
 I hand-coded it back in those static site days.

 ## Added IndieWeb

 I wanted to be more indie and there were a few layers to the process.
-Here's what I added:
+Here’s what I added:

 ### Rel Me